People Are Trying To Donate To Detained Migrants. Border Patrol Won't Accept It

 "The agents were just choosing to ignore us," Savage said, adding that he tried on Sunday to deliver the donations and again on Monday.
 "And neither attempt was successful."

-Savage isn't the only one who says their acts of kindness have been rebuffed by the Border Patrol.
+Savage isn't the only one who says acts of kindness have been rebuffed by the Border Patrol.
 A state lawmaker also says the Border Patrol informed him that the agency doesn't take donations when he asked how his concerned constituents could help.

 The outpouring of concern stems from allegations that more than 300 children — from infants to teenagers — were being detained at the West Texas station without adequate food, water and sanitation.